 - 250g rolled oats

-Combine the butter, syrup, and sugar in a saucepan and heat gently until the ingredients have melted and dissolved.
-Stir in the oats and mix well.
+- Combine the butter, syrup, and sugar in a saucepan and heat gently until the butter has melted and the sugar is dissolved.
+Stir in the oats and mix well to combine.

-Leave to cool in the tin for about 5 minutes, then use a cutlery knife to mark into 24 fingers.
+- Leave to cool in the tin for 5 minutes, then use a cutlery knife to mark into 24 pieces gently.
 Leave to cool completely before you remove the flapjacks from the tin and cut them into portions.

 Top tips for making Mary Berry’s flapjack recipe

 We've provided some helpful tips below to ensure you have the best chance at making perfect flapjacks.
 From how to line your tin correctly and the best oats for the recipe, to adjusting the cooking time depending on your preferred final texture, we’re sure these insights will help your baking.

 How do I stop flapjacks from being too crunchy?